Midlands Science Diaspora

 SWIM(Science with Inspirational Mentors)

 The purpose of the SWIM project is to create more interest in STEM subjects and careers in the Midlands region, with a particular reference to the life sciences sector, which has a strong presence here and potential for growth.
-We are designing pilot programmes to increase student interest in Life Sciences subjects and careers.

-Maths (Junior Undiscovered Math Prodigies), is a Canadian organization and a registered charity which champions innovative methods to stimulate enthusiasm and improve educational attainment in Mathematics.
+JUMP Math (Junior Undiscovered Math Prodigies), is a Canadian organization and a registered charity which champions innovative methods to stimulate enthusiasm and improve educational attainment in Mathematics.
 The Maths philosophy is founded on a belief that all children have the capability to perform well in Maths and its methods aim to remove common myths and psychological barriers to effective learning in this essential subject.

 Another of our highly important STEM initiatives is the Atlantic Conference, which has been running since 2008 in the Midlands.
 Keynote addresses have been delivered by Carol Lynne Parente, Lord Robert Winston, Executive Producer of Sesame Street and Dr Ben Goldacre, author of the Guardian newspaper’s weekly column called Bad Science.